mikako-shirai/Link-Organizer/README.md

 ## Setting Up Database
 Please sign up for [MongoDB](https://www.mongodb.com/) if you haven't created an account.
 Once you’ve logged in successfully, create a new cluster.
-Refer to [this](https://medium.com/featurepreneur/working-mongodb-5ae6a9d53462) article if you are not familiar with MongoDb.
+Refer to [this](https://medium.com/featurepreneur/working-mongodb-5ae6a9d53462) article if you are not familiar with MongoDB.

 1. create `.env` file in the root directory (`./`)
 2. provide your credentials there in the provided format (key=value)